Real Service Dog ID Card Vs Fake: Spot the Differences Now!

 Generic or Misleading Terminology

-If you can obtain the ID card by simply entering your dog’s name, uploading a photo, and paying a fee without any trainer evaluating the dog, the card is fake.
-Legitimate organizations never issue identification without verifying the animal’s behavior and medical task training.
+If you can obtain the ID card by simply entering your dog’s name, uploading a photo, and paying a fee without agreeing to any behavioral standards or acknowledging ADA rules, the card is likely a scam.
+Legitimate organizations require handlers to verify the animal’s behavior and medical task training.

 Fake Government Seals